Welcome to the English Department at St Augustine's. Please follow the links on the left hand side to discover more about our 11-16 courses.

 English is a core subject, meaning that all students must study English in both Key Stage 3 and Key Stage 4, from Years 7 through to 11.

-The English team consists of Mrs Turner (Subject Leader currently on maternity leave), Mrs Stirrup (Acting Subject Leader, KS3 Co-ordinator) and Mrs Prescott (Acting KS3 Co-ordinator) The rest of the team consists of Mrs Evans (Acting Head of Year 7), Mrs Blemings, Mrs Allen, Mr Ford and Mrs Sadler (English HLTA).
+The English leadership consists of Mrs Stirrup (Subject Leader, currently on maternity leave), Mrs Prescott (Acting Subject Leader) and Mrs Evans (Acting KS3 Co-ordinator).
+The rest of the team comprises Mrs Allen, Mrs Graham (English and Drama), Miss Robert, Miss Forsyth and Mrs Sadler.

 English is vital for communicating with others in school, in the community and in the wider world, and is fundamental to learning in all curriculum subjects.
 Whilst studying English, students develop skills in speaking, listening, reading and writing that they will need to participate in society and employment.
 Students learn to express themselves creatively and imaginatively and to communicate with others confidently and effectively.